microsoftgraph/msgraph-sample-maui/tutorial/add-aad-auth.md

 ### Update iOS project to enable sign-in

 > [!IMPORTANT]
 > Because MSAL requires use of an Entitlements.plist file, you must configure Visual Studio with your Apple developer account to enable provisioning.
+If you are running this tutorial in the iPhone simulator, you need to add **Entitlements.plist** in the **Custom Entitlements** field in **GraphTutorial.iOS** project's settings, **Build->iOS Bundle Signing**.
 For more information, see [Device provisioning for Xamarin.iOS](/xamarin/ios/get-started/installation/device-provisioning).

 When used in a Xamarin iOS project, the Microsoft Authentication Library has a few [requirements specific to iOS](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Xamarin-iOS-specifics).